 The Association is a legal corporation organized and incorporated under the laws of California.
-The Association has Articles of Incorporation that entitle the association to exercise powers of a corporation.By purchasing a home within your community association, you automatically become a member of the association and will remain so for as long as you own your home.
+The Association has Articles of Incorporation entitle the association to exercise powers of a corporation.By purchasing a home within the community association, you automatically become a member of the association and will remain so for as long as you own your home.
 Membership in the association is mandatory and automatic for all owners.
 The deed to each Unit specifically designates that the property owner will comply with the Covenants, Conditions, and Restrictions (CC&R’s) of the association.
-You should have received a copy of these documents at the time your home purchase was closed by the title company.As a property owner in a community association, you will be required to pay assessments, abide by the community’s rules and restrictions and maintain those areas of your home for which you are responsible.
+You should have received a copy of these documents at the time your home purchase was closed by the title company.As a property owner in a community association, you will be required to pay assessments, abide by the community’s rules and restrictions, and maintain those areas of your home for which you are responsible.

 chevron_rightWhat is a Common Interest Development?

 chevron_rightWhat are the Benefits of Association Living?

 Homeowner Associations enhance residents’ community experience by providing access to well-maintained amenities, preserving community standards, and providing opportunities for social and recreational involvement.
 As a resident, you can enhance the experience as well.
 A viable, vibrant community is one where homeowners play an active part, not only by fulfilling basic association obligations but also by running for elected offices, serving on committees and participating in group activities.
 Governing documents lay the logistical foundation, but involved homeowners build the vision and spirit of a community.

 chevron_rightWhat is a Board of Directors?

-The Board of Directors is responsible for maintaining the assets of the community, ensuring the financial health of the association, determining the level of services, and establishing policies and/or rules and regulations governing the use of the common areas.The Board has a fiduciary responsibility to do what is in the best interest of the association and to provide leadership in community affairs as dictated by the Governing Documents.
+The Board of Directors, made up of unpaid volunteers that own a home in your community, is tasked with maintaining the assets of the community, ensuring the financial health of the association, determining the level of services, and establishing policies and/or rules and regulations governing the use of the common areas.The Board has a fiduciary responsibility to do what is in the best interest of the association and to provide leadership in community affairs as dictated by the Governing Documents.
 This includes timely collection of assessments as well as payments made for services provided to the Association.
-In general, the Board Members are the decision makers for the Association.
-The Board of Directors is made up of individual homeowners who own property within the Association and who are elected to that position by the members of the Association.
-All affairs of a Homeowners Association are governed by the Board of Directors.
+In general, the Board Members are the decision makers for the Association.To perform these duties, the Board depends upon the advice and counsel of experts in various fields of HOA and Community management.
+Those include the management company, the association attorney, landscaper contractors, maintenance contractors, insurance specialists, etc.

 chevron_rightWhat does the Board of Directors actually do?

 chevron_rightWhat power does the Board of Directors have?